r4sn4/Getting-and-Cleaning-Data-Course-Project/Codebook.md

 ####run_analysis.R script is organized as follows
 <b>Section 1</b> - Merge the training and the testing data sets</b>
-* dataset containing training and testing measurements
+* dataset containing all the measurements
 * dataset containing Acticity Ids
 * dataset containing Subject Ids